 If you have any of these symptoms, call 911 right away.
 Learn more about stroke here.

-Washington Adventist Hospital and Shady Grove Adventist Hospital are both designated stroke centers by the Maryland Institute of Emergency Medical Services Systems (MIEMSS), highlighting the hospitals’ high-quality, coordinated care to patients suffering from a stroke.
+Washington Adventist Hospital and Adventist HealthCare Shady Grove Medical Center are both designated stroke centers by the Maryland Institute of Emergency Medical Services Systems (MIEMSS), highlighting the hospitals’ high-quality, coordinated care to patients suffering from a stroke.